NUS-Fintech-Society/BC_Lottery/README.md

 ## Running the programme

-1. Install the relevant dependencies by running npm install
+1. Install the relevant dependencies by running npm nstall
 2. Run npm start to deploy the project locally
 3. Change to the Rinkeby test network to interact with the project.